Cookies and analytics:

 ➢ in which case, your information will also be stored with one or more commercial service providers

 Your information will not be used in any automated decision making.

 6. How long will we keep the information collected about you?

 We will keep information collected about you for as long as necessary to help you access the services you have approached us about; and to help us in resolving any disputes that may arise from you requesting our assistance.

 It is anticipated that your information will be retained for no longer than 2 years.

 7. What are your rights regarding any personal information of yours that we hold?

-The information we are collecting is yours, and you have considerable say over what happens to it.
+The personal information we are collecting is yours, and you have considerable say over what happens to it.
 You have the right:

-If you think we are not handling your information fairly or in accordance with the law, you also have the right to lodge a complaint with the independent Information Commissioner’s Office (ICO).
 You can contact the ICO via their website at https://ico.org.uk/make-a-complaint/your-personal-information-concerns/ or by telephone on 0303 123 1113.